flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 Variables `sp` and `val` in `stack.c` and `buf` and `bufp` in `getch.c` are for private use of their functions.
 They are not supposed to be used outside their own source file.

-- `static` declaration (applied to external variable or function)
+- `static` declaration (applied to external variable or function).
   - Limits scope to rest of source file being compiled.
-  - External `static` allows to hide names of private external variables
+  - External `static` allows to hide names of private external variables.

 **Example**